dreth/Damn-Vulnerable-DeFi-Brownie/README.md

 4. Run each test with:

 ```
-brownie test tests/script_name.py --network hardhat
+brownie test tests/test_script_name.py --network network
 ```

+Where:

-where `script_name` is the name of your script for each challenge.
+* `test_script_name` is the name of your test script for each challenge
+* `network` after the `--network` flag is either `hardhat` or `anvil`

+**Note: If you want to use Anvil, I only managed to get it to work with brownie versions _after_ 1.19.0, as of writing this, that's the latest version of brownie, to implement some fixes that allow Anvil to work well, you should just install [via setuptools while in the master branch of the repo](https://github.com/eth-brownie/brownie#via-setuptools).**

 5. If all tests pass, you've successfully solved the challenge.